ServiceStackApps/Chat-React/README.md

 ## Optimal Development and Deployment workflow

-Fast dev iterations is one of the nicest benefits of developing Single Page Apps where because you're editing the same plain text files the browsers execute they're instantly view-able after a quick refresh cycle (i.e. without needing to wait for your .NET Web Server to restart).
-This fast dev cycle also extends to [ServiceStack Razor](http://razor.servicestack.net/) which supports live-reloading where modified `.cshtml` Razor Views are also view-able on-the-fly without an AppDomain restart.
+Fast dev iterations is one of the immediate benefits of developing Single Page Apps, made possible because you're editing the same plain text files browsers execute, rendering them instantly view-able after a quick refresh (i.e. without needing to wait for your .NET Web Server to restart).

+> This fast dev cycle also extends to [ServiceStack Razor](http://razor.servicestack.net/) dynamic server pages which supports live-reloading of modified `.cshtml` Razor Views so they're view-able on-the-fly without an AppDomain restart.

-The Gulp/Grunt build system takes a non-invasive approach that works around normal web dev practices of referencing external css, js files letting you develop like you would a normal static html website where making changes to any html, js or css files are instantly visible after every refresh.
+For minimal friction, the Gulp/Grunt build system takes a non-invasive approach that works around normal web dev practices of referencing external css, js files letting you develop like you would a normal static html website where changes to any html, js or css files are instantly visible after every refresh.

-Then to package your app for optimal deployment at production, Gulp's [useref]( https://www.npmjs.org/package/gulp-useref) plugin lets you annotate existing references with the bundled and minified file of your choice.
+Then to package your app for optimal deployment at production, [Gulp's useref](https://www.npmjs.org/package/gulp-useref) plugin lets you annotate existing references with the bundled and minified file of your choice.
 This is ideal as the existing external references (and their ordering) remains the master authority on how the app gets optimized for deployment, reducing the maintenance and friction required in developing and packaging an optimized Web App.

-We can look at all of React Chat's dependencies to see what this looks like:
+We can look at React Chat's dependencies to see how this works:

 ```html
 <!--build:css css/app.min.css-->